wultra/react-native-powerauth-mobile-sdk/docs/Biometry-Setup.md

 You have to check for biometry on three levels:

-- **System Availability**: If biometric scanner (for example Touch ID on iOS or Fingerprint reader on Android) is present on the system/device.
+- **System Availability**: If a biometric scanner (for example Touch ID on iOS or Fingerprint reader on Android) is present on the system/device.
 - **Activation Availability**: If biometry factor data are available for given activation.
-- **Application Availability**: If user decided to use biometry for given app. _(optional)_
+- **Application Availability**: If the user decided to use biometry for the given app. _(optional)_

 PowerAuth SDK provides code for the first two of these checks.